rh-mobb/rosa-windows-overcommit-webhook/README.md

 ## Cleanup

-1. To cleanup the webhook configuration, and the deployment, namespace and certicates, simply run:
+1. To cleanup the webhook configuration, and the deployment, namespace and certificates, simply run:

 ```bash
 make destroy